unbit/uwsgi-docs/EmperorProtocol.rst

 == ==
 0  Sent by the Emperor to stop a vassal
-1  Sent by the Emperor to reload a vassal
-17 Sent by a vassal after the first request to announce loyalty 22 Sent by a vassal to notify the Emperor of voluntary shutdown 26 Heartbeat sent by the vassal.
+1  Sent by the Emperor to reload a vassal / sent by a vassal when it has been spawned 2  Sent by a vassal to ask the Emperor for configuration chunk 5  Sent by a vassal when it is ready to accept requests 17 Sent by a vassal after the first request to announce loyalty 22 Sent by a vassal to notify the Emperor of voluntary shutdown 26 Heartbeat sent by the vassal.
 After the first received heartbeat, the Emperor will expect more of them from the vassal.